Karl is a longtime freelancer who's passionate about music, art, and writing.

 “Ascend (Into The Night)” comes into life with quick, shimmering arpeggios that move behind glistening synths.
 There’s a textural feeling to those arpeggios as they add definition to the music before a steady pulse of bass moves under swirling, moving synths.

-There’s deep expression in ETS' voice here and the drums begin to add their own energy to the music.
+There’s deep expression in ETS's voice here and the drums begin to add their own energy to the music.
 My ears felt a strong pull from the electric guitar solo that cries out over the deep driving bass, shredding and cascading.
-There’s a thunderous drum moving in contrast the caressing lyrics and the shining synths.
+There’s a thunderous drum moving in contrast to the caressing lyrics and shining synths.

 Hope and uplift permeate the lyrics of this song.
 Right from the start, there’s a sense of contact with the world in lines like, “I feel it, breathe in, hear it, life calling” even as we are, “out there lost in the void of inner space, in the orbit of your heart.”